JAGFx/ets2-dashboard-skin/doc/CONFIG_SETTINGS.md

 ````

 > Note: We can displayed 7 element max in the right side and 4 in the middle side.
 Place your element on the top.

+## HShifter layout
+You can configure your ETS2 layout in this config file.
+If you set a range ON, or splitter ON or both, set the TRUE value.

+See more informations at [ETS2 Input config](https://eurotrucksimulator2.com/input_config.php)

 ---
 ↩️ [Home](../README.md)